rorkai/21st/README.md

 Yes, you read that right—**1 minute**! 🕒
 Publishing your React component is as easy as pie.
 Just head over to our [publish page](https://21st.dev) and share your creation with the world.

+### Review Process

+When you publish a component, it follows this journey:

+1. **Initial State** (`on_review`) - Component is available via direct link and awaiting review
+2. **Posted State** (`posted`) - Component has passed review and is available on your profile and via direct link
+3. **Featured State** (`featured`) - Component is featured on the homepage and in public listings

+I ([Serafim](https://x.com/serafimcloud)) personally review each component to ensure it meets our quality standards before featuring it.

+### Quality Guidelines

+To get your component featured, ensure it follows these key principles:

+1. **Visual Quality**

+   - Component should be visually polished and provide real value to the community
+   - Follow modern UI/UX practices

+2. **Code Structure**

+   - Follow the shadcn/ui pattern of separating component logic from demo content
+   - Component file should contain only the reusable functionality
+   - Demo file should showcase the component through props, not hardcoded content

+3. **Theming**
+   - Use CSS variables from shadcn's theme system (see `globals.css`)
+   - Support both light and dark modes out of the box
+   - Use the proper color variables (e.g., `hsl(var(--background))`)

+Remember: Quality over quantity!
+We prioritize well-crafted, reusable components that follow these guidelines.

 ### File Structure:

 ```